gwholland3/InchwormRL/README.md

   -h, --help            show this help message and exit

 Functional arguments (mutually exclusive):
-  -t, --train           train a model with the TD3 algorithm (using existing models continues training) -r, --run             run a model with the TD3 algorithm -R, --random          run the environment with random actions -c, --control         run the environment with user control
+  -t, --train           train a new/existing model in test_models/ with the TD3 algorithm -r, --run             run a model with the TD3 algorithm -R, --random          run the environment with random actions -c, --control         run the environment with user control